autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-maps/open-source-slam/lio-sam/index.md

 We are using [Robosense Helios 5515](https://www.robosense.ai/en/rslidar/RS-Helios) and [CLAP B7](https://en.unicorecomm.com/assets/upload/file/CLAP-B7_Product_Brief_En.pdf) sensor on tutorial_vehicle, so we will use these sensors for running LIO-SAM.

+Additionally, LIO-SAM tested with [Applanix POS LVX](https://www.applanix.com/downloads/products/specs/POS_LVX-Datasheet.pdf) and [Hesai Pandar XT32](https://www.hesaitech.com/product/xt32/) sensor setup.
+Some additional information according to the sensors will be provided in this page.

 ### ROS Compatibility

 Since Autoware uses ROS 2 Humble currently, we will continue with ROS 2 version of LIO-SAM.